apptainer/apptainer-userdocs/security.rst

 -  Mounting from unprivileged user namespaces makes use of FUSE filesystems, which run extra processes in user space.
-   This has lower performance than kernel filesystems, but it is believed to not be a very significant overhead for most HPC workflows.
+   This has slightly lower performance than kernel filesystems, but it is has been shown to not be a very significant overhead for typical HPC workflows.
    Metadata operations are still moved to the node running the container, which is a big advantage over having many files directly on networked filesystems.